nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-3-8

+One of the Rivington Sectors is having problems taking down 100Ava and about 5 connected nodes in the LES and East Village.
+We are working on this at the moment

 2019-3-1

 Brooklyn is experiencing slow speeds especially around 8 to 9pm ("Netflix time").
 We are working on fixing this.